Anirudh-RV/ImageAnnotation/README.md

 save output in file :
 git ls-files | xargs wc -l >> LOC.txt

+//API CALLS :
+POST : create new record in the database
+GET  : Read from database
+PUT : Update/Replace row in database
+PATCH : Update/Modify row in database
+DELETE : delete row in database

+Extended :
+GET : The GET method requests a representation of the specified resource.
+Requests using GETshould only retrieve data.
+HEAD : The HEAD method asks for a response identical to that of a GET request, but without the response body.
+POST : The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server.
+PUT : The PUT method replaces all current representations of the target resource with the request payload.
+DELETE : The DELETE method deletes the specified resource.
+CONNECT : The CONNECT method establishes a tunnel to the server identified by the target resource.
+OPTIONS : The OPTIONS method is used to describe the communication options for the target resource.
+TRACE : The TRACE method performs a message loop-back test along the path to the target resource.
+PATCH : The PATCH method is used to apply partial modifications to a resource.

 // DONE :
 1. Figure out how to save the images that are uploaded on a custom directory, rather than just in public.